-Information and cyber security is a core issue for Raiffeisen Bank International AG and is given top priority.
-Customers and business partner data is treated with utmost care.
+Information and cyber security is a core issue for RBI AG and is given top priority.
+Customers' and business partners' data is treated with utmost care.
 Due consideration is always given to changing factors that impact information security: the threat landscape, technology, the regulatory environment, the corporate strategy, etc.

-The Group Information Security Officer is responsible for defining, refining and implementing RBI's information security strategy.
+The Group Chief Information Security Officer is responsible for defining, refining and implementing RBI's information security strategy.
 RBI's processes are certified to ISO 27001, the international de facto standard for information security management.
 The certificate covers core banking processes, mission-critical support processes, banking products, necessary IT infrastructure, locations and employees as well as security management for the RBI Group and security processes for subsidiaries.
 Security is a top priority for RBI.
 RBI has taken strategic steps to strengthen cyber security in order to maximize customer data protection and be positioned to identify possible threat scenarios for the bank's IT environment early on and address them as effectively as possible.
-There were no security incidents involving data loss at RBI in the 2021 financial year, understanding the definition of a security incident as a breach of controls that impairs the confidentiality, integrity and/or availability of business services.
+There were no security incidents involving data loss at RBI in the 2022 financial year, understanding the definition of a security incident as a breach of controls that impairs the confidentiality, integrity and/or availability of business services.

 RBI protects its business and customer data with technical measures to prevent unauthorized access, hacking attempts, malware infections, DDoS attacks (distributed denial of services - an organized attack that overloads the IT infrastructure), ATM fraud, data leaks, phishing attempts, disclosure of sensitive information and many other threats.
 Measures are taken to ensure a reasonable level of risk regarding confidentiality, integrity, availability and resilience of all systems.
 Rapid technological change requires constant changes and improvements to security measures, both technically and organizationally.
-RBI therefore continuously improves its information and cyber security governance in order to keep up with the fast-moving technological and regulatory environment and stays prepared for threats.
+Last financial year, RBI responded to technological advances and changes in its employees' location situation (in-office, remote, etc.) and began to roll out a zero-trust architecture.
+This reduces exposure to cyber attacks as well as opportunities for malware to spread within the company.
+The first step has been to implement secure employee access to corporate resources in multiple countries.
+The full roll-out is planned for 2023.
+In addition, RBI continuously improves its information and cyber security governance in order to keep up with the fast-moving technological and regulatory environment and stay prepared for threats.
 That includes training all employees regularly at least once a year to raise their awareness of information and cyber security concerns.
-Observant employees who are aware of security issues play a particularly important role in protecting the company from security threats.
-RBI constantly informs and educates all employees through educational campaigns, targeted training and regular communication through internal media.
-That enables RBI to protect itself and its customers' and business partners' data from potential threats.

-Cyber and IT security risks are covered by two types of Group-wide insurance: fidelity/crime insurance and cyber insurance.
-Fidelity/crime insurance covers direct losses from cyber attacks such as bank withdrawals.
-Cyber insurance covers a broader array of loss scenarios related to IT system failures or IT compromises.
-This includes consequential costs from the interruption of business processes, additional costs from GDPR (General Data Protection Regulation) induced emergency actions (in particular, this includes costs for rapid loss mitigation and systematic notification of a potentially very large number of customers) and losses sustained by third parties.
-Other forms of insurance held by RBI include coverage for cyber and IT risks wherever this is possible and reasonable.

-Further details under: www.rbinternational.com \rightarrow Who we are \rightarrow Security \rightarrow Technical and Organizational Measures
+Observant employees who are aware of these issues play an extremely important role in protecting the company from security threats.
+Protection also includes educational campaigns, targeted training and regular communication through internal media.
+That enables RBI to protect its own data and its business partners' data from potential threats.
+Cyber and IT security risks are covered by Group-wide fidelity/crime insurance.
+It covers direct losses from cyber attacks such as bank withdrawals.
+Other forms of insurance held by RBI (professional liability, cash-in-transit, etc.) include coverage for cyber and IT risks wherever this is possible and reasonable.
+Further details under: www.rbinternational.com \rightarrow Who we are \rightarrow Compliance \rightarrow Security \rightarrow Technical and Organizational Measures